PhoebeYahengWu/New-York-Times-Article-Search-AJAX/README.md

 ## Description
-This application allows users to retrive top articles from New York Times based on keywords entered by user
+This application allows users to retrive top articles from the New York Times based on the keywords entered by user

 ## Contributor